-Advances in building have revolutionized the way we design and build spaces, and prefabricated bathrooms are a prime example.
+Advances in building have revolutionised the way we design and build spaces, and prefabricated bathrooms are a prime example.
 These modular structures have entered the mainstream in recent years thanks to their versatility and sustainability.
 In this article, we'll take an in-depth look at prefabricated bathrooms, their various uses and the advantages they bring.

-In countries such as Sweden, Finland and Norway, industrialized construction accounts for 4.5% of built homes.
+In countries such as Sweden, Finland and Norway, industrialised construction accounts for 4.5% of built homes.
 In Spain, meanwhile, the figures are much lower.
 According to the Platform for Prefabricated Housing (Plataforma para la Industrialización de Viviendas/PIV), just 1% of property developments include prefabricated structures.

 In terms of construction methods, prefabricated bathrooms come with a number of advantages:

 • Reduced lead times.
 Thanks to its durability, ease of cleaning and resistance against water and marks, ceramic is one of the most widely used bathroom flooring options.
 In addition, its versatility in design allows you to choose uniform image or get creative with patterns.
 The combinations of colours on floors and walls help to create a uniform and harmonious look in your bathroom.

 • Price variation.
 Because modular bathrooms are produced and assembled in the factory, prices are more tightly controlled.

 • Reduced investment risk.
 Shorter lead times and control over variations in price mean a lower initial investment and improved efficiency in project planning.